dowjones/opensearch-blog/BLOG.md

-### Building a distributed tracing pipeline with open telemetry collector, data prepper and opensearch trace analytics
+### Building a distributed tracing pipeline with open telemetry collector, data prepper, and OpenSearch trace analytics

 Over the past few years, the importance of observability when developing and managing applications has spiked with the spotlight firmly on micro-services, service mesh.
-Distributed services can be unpredictable and despite our best efforts, failures and performance bottlenecks in such systems are inevitable and can be difficult to isolate.
+Distributed services can be unpredictable.
+Despite our best efforts, failures and performance bottlenecks in such systems are inevitable and difficult to isolate.
 In such an environment, having deep visibility into the behavior of your applications is critical for software development teams and operators.

 The landscape for observability tools continues to grow as we speak.
-In particular, when it comes to metrics, error logging and distributed traces; these can provide valuable information to optimize service performance, troubleshoot issues to make a service more reliable.
-With this in mind, it makes sense to create a distributed tracing pipeline to ingest, process and vizualize tracing data with query/alerting.
+In particular, when it comes to metrics, error logging, and distributed traces.
+These can provide valuable information to optimize service performance, troubleshoot issues to make a service more reliable.
+With this in mind, it makes sense to create a distributed tracing pipeline to ingest, process, and visualize tracing data with query/alerting.

 At [Dow Jones](#TODO), we started on a similar journey as we continue to move our applications and microservices to our service mesh based on [EKS](https://docs.aws.amazon.com/whitepapers/latest/overview-deployment-options/amazon-elastic-kubernetes-service.html) and [istio](https://istio.io/).
-One of our requirements from the service mesh telemetry data we generate was to have a distributed tracing pipeline that could scale to the amount of our traces, work for applications regardless of host, language of implementation.
-OpenTelemetry’s goal to provide full support for traces, metrics, and logs and provide a single implementation that can be leveraged marries perfectly into this idea.
+One of our requirements from the service mesh telemetry data we generate was to have a distributed tracing pipeline that could scale to the amount of our traces, work for applications regardless of host, the language of implementation.
+OpenTelemetry’s goal to provide full support for traces, metrics, and logs and provide a single implementation marries perfectly into this idea.

-OpenTelemetry (OTEL) was formed by the merging of OpenTracing and OpenCensus.
-Currently a CNCF incubating project and its second most active in terms of contributions; Kubernetes being the first.
-OTEL since its inception aimed to offer a single set of APIs and libraries that standardise how you collect and transfer telemetry data.
+OpenTelemetry (OTEL) is formed by the merging of OpenTracing and OpenCensus.
+It is a CNCF incubating project and the second most active in terms of contributions.
+OTEL, since its inception, aimed to offer a single set of APIs and libraries that standardize how you collect and transfer telemetry data.

 [Traces was the first component to reach stable status for the open telemetry project](https://opentelemetry.io/status/).
-Since then almost all traces component but collector has reached a stable maturity level, metrics are well on their way and initial work on logs has also started.
-Opentelemetry was promoted to CNCF incubating landscape, with great community support and contributions.
-At Dow Jones, we launched a distributed tracing pipeline based on OpenTelemetry project and I will be going over some of the design decisions we took, our setup and source code to DIY.
+Since then, almost all traces component but collector has reached stable maturity level, metrics are well on their way, and initial work on logs has also started.
+At Dow Jones, we launched a distributed tracing pipeline based on OpenTelemetry project.
+I will be going over some of the design decisions we took, our setup, and source code to DIY.

 #### Tracing Pipeline Components

-With OpenTelemetry as the core of our pipeline we still needed to decide on the sink for our traces, tools to vizualize and query traces, tools to export traces to create a Federated architecture.
-After much deliberation, we decided on the following componets:
+With OpenTelemetry as the core of our pipeline, we still needed to decide on the sink for our traces, tools to visualize and query traces, tools to export traces to create a Federated architecture.
+After much deliberation, we decided on the following components:

-- **Opentelemetry** for creation, propagation, collection, processing and exporting trace data.
+- **Opentelemetry** for creation, propagation, collection, processing, and exporting trace data.

 - **AWS opensearch** (formerly elasticsearch) as the sink for the traces

 Opensearch is a community-driven, open source search and analytics suite derived from Apache 2.0 licensed Elasticsearch 7.10.2 & Kibana 7.10.2.
-Additonaly it comes with managed Trace Analytics plugin and a visualization and user interface, OpenSearch Dashboards.
+Additionally it comes with managed Trace Analytics plugin and a visualization and user interface, OpenSearch Dashboards.

-- **Data prepper** and **Jaeger** to re-format OpenTelemetry trace data and export it to opensearch in formats that both kibana and jaeger understand.
+- **Data prepper** and **Jaeger** to re-format OpenTelemetry trace data and export it to opensearch in formats that both opensearch dashboard and jaeger understand.
 (This should go away soon as both jaeger and OpenSearch Dashboards will natively be able to use otlp traces)

-[Jaeger](https://www.jaegertracing.io/) tracks and measures requests and transactions by analyzing end-to-end data from service call chains so its easier to understand latency issues in microservice architectures.
-Its exclusively meant for distributed tracing and provides a simple web UI that can be used to see traces and spans across services.
-Jaeger enables views of each individual trace in a waterfall-style graph of all the related trace and span executions, which makes to easy to identify all the service invocations for each trace, time spent in each service and each span, and the payload content of each span, including errors.
+[Jaeger](https://www.jaegertracing.io/) tracks and measures requests and transactions by analyzing end-to-end data from service call chains, making it easier to understand latency issues in microservice architectures.
+Its exclusively meant for distributed tracing with a simple web UI to query traces and spans across services.
+Jaeger enables views of individual traces in a waterfall-style graph of all the related trace and span executions, service invocations for each trace, time spent in each service and each span, and the payload content of each span, including errors.

-Data Prepper is a new component of opensearch that receives trace data from the OpenTelemetry collector, and aggregates, transforms, and normalizes it for analysis and visualization in Kibana
+Data Prepper is a new component of OpenSearch that receives trace data from the OpenTelemetry collector, aggregates, transforms, and normalizes it for analysis and visualization in Kibana

-- **Trace Analytics Plugin** for opensearch to vizualize and query traces
+- **Trace Analytics Plugin** for opensearch to visualize and query traces

 The Trace Analytics plugin also aggregates trace data into Trace Group views and Service Map views, to enable monitoring insights of application performance on trace data.
 By going beyond the ability to search and analyze individual traces, these features enable developers to proactively identify application performance issues, not just react to problems when they occur.

 #### Architecture

-Once we got the components for the pipeline pencilled, the remaining work to get them to play nice with each other and scale to our requirement.
-The tracing pipeline was launched in production and has been processing 4-6 TB of traces daily.
-In a nutshell. the flow is as follows:
+Once we got the components for the pipeline penciled, the remaining work to get them to play nice with each other and scale to our requirement.
+Since then, the tracing pipeline has been launched in production and processes 4-6 TB of traces daily.
+In a nutshell, the flow is as follows:

 **&#8594;** Applications use OpenTelemetry libraries/API to instrument traces and send it to open telemetry agents.

-**&#8594;** Opentelemetry agents processes/batches and send traces from microservices to the openTelemetry gateway collector.
+**&#8594;** Opentelemetry agents process/batches and send traces from microservices to the openTelemetry gateway collector.

 **&#8594;** The collector processes/samples the traces and export them to backends which in our case are data prepper and jaeger collector.
 These backends transform and export the data to opensearch.

-**&#8594;** Trace Analytics plugin for Kibana and Jaeger vizualizes trace data from opensearch and allows querying on it.
+**&#8594;** Trace Analytics plugin for Kibana and Jaeger visualizes trace data from opensearch and allows querying on it.

 <img src="https://github.com/newscorp-ghfb/djin-opensearch-blog/blob/master/img/tracing_step4.png" align="center" >